s-macke/mathematica-encode/README.md

 # mathematica-encode
-Imagine someone giving you awesome code.
+Imagine someone id giving you an awesome code.
 You want to analyze how it works, but when you look at it, it turns out to be

 ```
 (*!1N!*)mcm